Jump to topic

-Dental bonding is the most affordable restorative treatment option for patients with chipped, cracked, or damaged teeth.
+Dental bonding is the most affordable restorative treatment option for chipped, cracked, or damaged teeth.
+It lasts up to 8 years, depending on your bite, eating and chewing habits, and personal oral hygiene care.

 Bonding is one of the most popular restorative treatment options for adults because it is painless and completed within one to two office visits.
-Dental bonds are also non-invasive, which means almost all patients qualify for treatment, even children with chipped or damaged teeth.
+Dental bonds are also non-invasive, which means almost all patients qualify for treatment.

-In a survey conducted by the American Academy of Cosmetic Dentistry (AACD), bonding was the second most common dental procedure patients received in 2013 (64 percent).
-Participants could select as many procedures as applicable:
+In a survey conducted by the American Academy of Cosmetic Dentistry (AACD), bonding was the second most common dental procedure patients received in 2015 (74 percent).5

 Other treatment options, such as dental crowns and porcelain veneers, are more expensive and invasive than bonding treatment.

-Patients with just a few gaps in between their teeth can skip clear aligners or braces altogether and get bonding treatment.
-However, if teeth misalignment is severe, your dentist will recommend orthodontic treatment instead of dental bonding treatment.
+If you have just a few gaps between your teeth, you can skip clear aligners or braces altogether and get bonding treatment.

 The cost of dental bonding depends on the severity of the condition and how many teeth need treatment.
 Many standard dental insurance plans cover most of the cost of treatment, especially when it is used to fill a cavity.